“IN THE GRIM DARKNESS OF THE 41st MILLENNIUM, THERE IS ONLY… RUST”

 First method: Dry brush

-The first method will be based on the dry brush technique.
+The first method to make Rust will be based on the dry brush technique.
 In this technique we will use a brush from which we will remove most of the paint, and we will deposit small amounts of slightly wet paint on the most prominent parts of our miniatures, highlighting textures and edges.

 We will start by priming our piece with a black primer.
 An excellent base for any metallic effect and especially for rust.